AlexMielus/Wordpress/README.md

 # Wordpress
-A collection of php code for WordPress.
+A collection of php snippets (for WordPress, or not).